 1) The Zotero program (which automatically includes Zotero plus the Microsoft Word add-on)

 2) The Zotero connector for your preferred browser.
-Connectors are only available for Chrome, Firefox, and Safari.
+Connectors are currently available for Chrome, Firefox, and Edge.
+A Safari connector will be available soon.

 Follow the on-screen instructions.
 You may need to close Microsoft Word so that Zotero can install the Word add-on.